Monarchy of Solomon Islands: Royal visits

 The Duke and Duchess of Gloucester visited the country in August 2008.
 They attended a parade in commemoration of the 30th Independence Anniversary, followed by an Ecumenical Church Service at the Saint Barnabas Anglican Cathedral Church.
 During their visit, the couple visited King George the Sixth School, the Guadalcanal Plains Palm Oil Limited (GPPOL), the National Referral hospital, the RAMSI Camp at the Guadalcanal Beach Resort and the American War Memorial in Skyline.
 The Duke also addressed the National Parliament to mark the end of the visit.

 Prince William and Catherine, the Duke and Duchess of Cambridge, visited in September 2012 to mark the Queen's Diamond Jubilee.
 During the visit, the Duke and Duchess were treated to panpipes performances, traditional costumes and an idyllic island retreat.
 In a cultural village, the couple saw performances by people representing the nine provinces that make up the nation.
 In Honiara, the Duke and Duchess attended a memorial to the Coast Watchers.
 During the visit, the couple also travelled on a traditional war canoe between the islands of Marapa and Tavanipupu.

 Charles, Prince of Wales visited the country in November 2019.
-During the visit, he attended a Service of Thanksgiving at St. Barnabas' Anglican Cathedral, participated in a wreath-laying ceremony at the Solomon Islands Scouts and Coastwatchers' Memorial, and addressed the National Parliament.
+During the visit, he attended a Service of Thanksgiving at Saint Barnabas' Anglican Cathedral, participated in a wreath-laying ceremony at the Solomon Islands Scouts and Coastwatchers' Memorial, and addressed the National Parliament.